Updated: July 10, 2026

 2. Feeling Hungry?
 Explore Ezeiza Airport’s Dining Options

-Buenos Aires Airport focuses on quality rather than quantity when it comes to food and drink.
-While the number of dining venues is limited, the selection ranges from fast-food chains and coffee shops to regional restaurants, bars, and even sports bars.
-You can easily satisfy your hunger while relaxing before your next flight.
+Buenos Aires Airport focuses on quality over quantity in its food and drink.
+Venues are few.
+The range still runs from fast-food chains and coffee shops to regional restaurants, bars, and even sports bars.
+You can eat well before the next flight.

 3. Free Wi-Fi Makes Everything Easier